1917 Birkenhead National Eisteddfod of Wales: Black Chair

 The chairing of the bard took place on the afternoon of 6 September, with the UK's wartime prime minister David Lloyd George in attendance.
 It was announced that the poet under the pen name of 'Fleur-de-lys' was the winner.
 Then, in the silence that followed, it was announced that Hedd Wyn (the poet behind the pseudonym) had in fact died in the war and was buried in France.
-Hedd Wyn (a whose name translates as 'Blessed Peace') had in fact been killed on 31 July, the first day of the Battle of Passchendaele and had been buried in Belgium.
+Wyn (whose name translates as 'Blessed Peace') had been killed on 31 July, the first day of the Battle of Passchendaele, and was actually buried at Artillery Wood Cemetery in Belgium.
 Only a few weeks beforehand he had returned to his battalion in northern France and had finished his poem, Yr Arwr (The Hero), before posting it as his entry to the Eisteddfod.
 Ironically, the chair had been made by a Belgian refugee from the war, Eugeen Vanfleteren.
 Upon the announcement of Hedd Wyn's death, the chair was draped in a black sheet, thereby becoming known as the Black Chair.
 According to a news report, "there was hardly a dry eye in the place" as Laura Evans Williams sang the chairing song.